 You can read the Faculty’s successful Athena SWAN bronze award application, which includes our Action Plan for 2018-2022, here.

-For further information please contact the Chair of the Faculty’s Athena SWAN team, Dr Gavin Alexander.
+For further information please contact the Chair of the Faculty’s Athena SWAN team, Prof. Jason Scott-Warren.